The UCLA Center for Health Policy Research, The MolinaCares Accord, and the California Health Care Foundation present the

 Key Dates

-• January 9, 2023–April 28, 2023: Students will work with their mentors to develop their full project proposal.
+• January 2024–April 2024: Students will work with their mentors to develop their full project proposal.
 Students will participate in health policy and program development training and create blog posts.

-• Early June 2023: Up to four (4) winners will be announced at an awards ceremony.
-Each student will receive an additional $2,500 stipend and their community organization will be awarded up to $50,000 to implement their proposal.
+• Early June 2023: Four (4) winners will be announced at an awards ceremony and their community organization will receive up to $50,000 to implement the project.
+The students will receive an additional $2,500 stipend.

 woman and man in a wheelchair typing on a laptop and talking